Rowdy Tellez Player Props: Brewers vs. Tigers

 Rowdy Tellez At The Plate

-- Tellez leads Milwaukee with 16 hits, batting .229 this season with eight extra-base hits.
+- Tellez leads Milwaukee with 17 hits, batting .230 this season with nine extra-base hits.

-- Among qualified batters in MLB action, he ranks 128th in batting average, 92nd in on-base percentage, and 24th in slugging.
+- Among the qualifying batters, he ranks 129th in batting average, while his on-base percentage ranks 94th and he is 16th in slugging.

-- Tellez has reached base via a hit in 13 games this year (of 21 played), and had multiple hits in three of those games.

-- He has gone deep in 28.6% of his games this season, and 8.4% of his chances at the plate.
+- He has gone deep in 31.8% of his games this year, and 9.2% of his trips to the plate.

-- Tellez has an RBI in nine of 21 games this season, with multiple RBI in five of them.
-He has also driven home three or more of his team's runs in two contests.
+- Tellez has driven home a run in 10 games this year (45.5%), including more than one RBI in 22.7% of his games and producing three or more of his team's runs on two occasions..

-- He has scored in 42.9% of his games this season, with two or more runs scored in 14.3%.
+- He has scored in 10 games this season (45.5%), including multiple runs in three games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.